Namibia travel advice

 Drugs

-Penalties for drug offences are severe and include lengthy prison sentences.
+Penalties for possession, use or trafficking of illegal drugs are severe and include lengthy prison sentences.

 Identification